-Capital Budgeting – What is?, Various Techniques or Methods.
-When we study about Financial Management, we often consider taking decisions regarding investing in which project out of the various available options.
+Capital Budgeting – When we study about Financial Management, we often consider taking decisions regarding investing in which project out of the various available options.
 To make this decision easier & more meaningful, we may adopt a variety of techniques.
 These techniques are called – The Capital Budgeting Techniques.

 Let us have a look on what is capital budgeting & what are the various techniques involved in it.